This site requires a more recent version of Adobe Flash Player to function properly.

 Natural Gas Pipelines is the most valuable division

 The Natural Gas Pipelines segment contains both interstate and intrastate pipelines and the company sells, transports, stores, gathers, processes and treats natural gas.
-Within this segment, KMP owns over 15,000 miles of natural gas pipelines and storage and supply lines.
-With more than $4.3 billion, the division contributed more than 50% of the company's revenues in 2011.
+KMP owns over 40,000 miles of natural gas pipelines and storage and supply lines.
+With sales of more than $7.5 billion in 2013, the division contributed more than 50% of the company's revenues.
 With natural gas demand increasing steadily, we believe that going forward, this division will have a greater contribution to the company's overall revenues and profits.

 Demand and pricing